 Commercial Title Issues

-Once all of the issues with the title have been settled the title company will issue the final report.
-Both the buyer and the seller will then review this report for errors or concerns and any issues will have to be resolved before the transaction can move forward.
+Once all the issues with the title have been settled, the title company will issue the final report.
+Both the buyer and the seller will then review this report for errors or concerns, and any issues will have to be resolved before the transaction can move forward.